nus-cs1010/2324-s1/docs/vim-quick-lessons.md

 You have seen examples of `:` commands for writing to a file or piping selected text to an external command.

-The `:` command also opens up a large number of actions you can do in `vim`.
+The `:` command also enables many actions that you can do in `vim`.
 Here are a few essential yet simple commands.

 - To jump to a line, hit ++colon++ followed by the line number.
 - To open another file, hit ++colon++ and then type in `e <filename>`